 Potentially Significant Impact.
 The Project could potentially have a substantial adverse effect, either directly or through habitat modifications, on species identified as candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service.
 The Planning Area includes the Salton Sea, the New River, and the Alamo River which all support a diverse invertebrate community serving as the forage base for numerous migratory and breeding shorebirds.
 The area consists of various vegetation communities, including wetlands, riparian areas, desert scrub, and barren/rock outcrop.
-These habitats provide habitat for a variety of wildlife species, including aquatic invertebrates, fish, waterbirds, wading birds, shorebirds, songbirds, reptiles, and mammals.
-The sensitive or regulated habitats in the planning area include wetlands, riparian areas, and non-wetland waters, which may be subject to the jurisdiction of the U.S. Army Corps of Engineers, Regional Water Quality Control Board, and/or California Department of Fish and Wildlife.
+These habitats provide habitat for a variety of wildlife species, including aquatic invertebrates, fish, waterbirds, wading birds, shorebirds, songbirds, reptiles, and non-wetland waters, which may be subject to the jurisdiction of the U.S. Army Corps of Engineers, Regional Water Quality Control Board, and/or California Department of Fish and Wildlife.
 These habitats support various plant and wildlife species, including the desert pupfish, burrowing owl, mountain plover, snowy plover, gull-billed tern, least bittern, loggerhead shrike, black rail, pelicans, Yuma Ridgway's rail, and others.